What is Proof of Work? (PoW)

 Cloud Mining – Some miners rent out their processing power to other miners for a allotted period of time.

-The proof of work system is specifically designed to be difficult and require considerable power to ensure that too many Bitcoins are not mined too quickly, preserving a consistent supply and incentive for miners to maintain the network.
+The proof of work system is specifically designed to be difficult and require considerable computing power to ensure that too many Bitcoins are not mined too quickly, preserving a consistent supply and incentive for miners to maintain the network.
 Essentially, the security of the network is enforced physically by specialized hardware.
-Therefore, proof of work isn’t an infinitely scalable protocol since the hardware and the electricity spent to power that hardware are limited in resources.
+As such, proof of work can be seen as not being an infinitely scalable protocol since the hardware and the electricity spent to power that hardware are limited in resources.

 For many people blockchain is more than a technology.
 It has the potential to usher in a new, fairer world, spanning finance, governance, supply chain management and much more.
 In this segment of the Lisk Academy we will examine some of the individual qualities that blockchain offers, detailing why they are needed now more than ever.